Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/16_chapter-13.md

 |Name| A name is needed for scripting reasons.
 You can leave it blank.
 |Layer| The layer you want the entity on.
 |Position| The coordinates the entity is at.
 You can manually change them or move the entity with the cursor.
-|Size| The jumper Entity can be resized with the `r` key or manully from the edit menu.
+|Size| The jumper Entity can be resized with the `r` key or manually from the edit menu.
 |Direction| As you can see in the image, the jumper can be set in many directions. <br><br>They are: <br><br>- Up <br><br>- Down <br><br>- Left <br><br>- Right <br><br>- Left-down <br><br>- Right-down <br><br>- Left-up <br><br>- Right-up
 |Jump length| This is how far the sprite can jump.
 A common mistake is that the player gets stuck in a wall when jumping.
 Most of the time the jump distance is not long enough in those cases.